Features overview // Example // Use-cases // Getting started // Project status

 00000c0: 3710 03 7..

-• Currently, the Piq language implementation and Piqi tools are packaged as a standalone command-line application and not available as a library.
+• Currently, the Piqi language implementation and Piqi tools are packaged as a standalone command-line application and not available as a library for langauges other than Erlang and OCaml.

 How to get started